opensafely/disparities-comparison/README.md

 - Mild overall respiratory virus
 - Severe overall respiratory virus

-For more information on the analyses performed, see the [study protocol](https://github.com/opensafely/disparities-comparison/blob/main/docs/Finalised%20OpenSAFELY%20Protocol%20(Comparison%20of%20Disparities%20in%20RSV%2C%20influenza%2C%20and%20COVID-19).pdf)
+For more information on the analyses performed, see the [study protocol](https://github.com/opensafely/disparities-comparison/blob/main/docs/Finalised%20OpenSAFELY%20Protocol%20(Comparison%20of%20Disparities%20in%20RSV%2C%20influenza%2C%20and%20COVID-19).pdf).

-Details of the purpose and any published outputs from this project can be found at the link above.

-The contents of this repository MUST NOT be considered an accurate or valid representation of the study or its purpose.
-This repository may reflect an incomplete or incorrect analysis with no further ongoing work.
-The content has ONLY been made public to support the OpenSAFELY [open science and transparency principles](https://www.opensafely.org/about/#contributing-to-best-practice-around-open-science) and to support the sharing of re-usable code for other subsequent users.
-No clinical, policy or safety conclusions must be drawn from the contents of this repository.

-# About the OpenSAFELY framework
+## About the OpenSAFELY framework

 The OpenSAFELY framework is a Trusted Research Environment (TRE) for electronic health records research in the NHS, with a focus on public accountability and